ideo/c-delta-challenge/README.md

 In this example, an answer of "Energizing" gives a 1 score for the **Purpose** creative quality.
 We have simplified the implementation in this app, but in our production app, many questions have choices that impact more than one quality.

-Our seeds file creates 100 survey responses -- click the **SurveyResponses** tab to see all of them.
+Our seeds file creates 100 survey responses -- click the **Survey Responses** tab to see all of them.

 ![](public/screenshots/Walkthrough-SurveyResponse-List.png)

-A response is "completed" if all of the 10 questions have been answered.
+A survey response is "completed" if all of the 10 questions have been answered.

-Drilling down into a response lets you see how the respondent answered each question (their answer is in **bold**):
+Drilling down into a survey response lets you see how the respondent answered each question (their answer is in **bold**):

 ![](public/screenshots/Walkthrough-SurveyResponse.png)